Trolltunga Hiking Tours: How to Prepare and Possible Difficulties

 Elevation gain: 900 meters.

-The distance the way up and back: 22 kilometers.
+The distance on the way up and back: 22 kilometers.

 Things You Should Be Aware of Before Your Trolltunga Hiking